hzeller/rpi-rgb-led-matrix/README.md

 Troubleshooting
 ---------------
+Here are some tips in case things don't work as expected.

+### Use minimal Raspbian distribution
+In general, run a minimal configuration on your Pi.
+There were some unconfirmed reports of problems with Pis running GUI systems.
+Even though the Raspberry Pi foundation makes you believe that you can do that: don't.
+Using it with a GUI is a frustratingly slow use of an otherwise perfectly good embedded device.

+Everything seems to work well with a **[Raspbian Lite][raspbian-lite]** distribution.

 ### Bad interaction with Sound
 If sound is enabled on your Pi, this will not work together with the LED matrix, as both need the same internal hardware sub-system.
 So if you run `lsmod` and